Performance, Scalability, and Troubleshooting

 6. Repeat these steps for winweb02.

-7. Once both vms are upgraded, click on windows-vms project.
+7. Once both vms are upgraded, click on webapp-vms project.
 You will see that the CPU usage dropped dramatically.

 8. Click on winweb01 and then click on the Metrics tab and the CPU graph to view how the utilization graph now looks.
 You can also re-add the query from winweb02 and see that both graphs came down quite rapidly after the resources on each guest were increased, and the load on each VM is so much less than before.